e-paj/Machine-Learning-Projects-in-Python/CASE 4: Mushrooms/UPDATE.md

+October 29, 2021:
+- Ok, I built a Predictive System where given an input data, the model can classify a mushroom.
+- Still could not figure out why I keep getting 100% accuracy??
+- On monday, I could start writing a report.

 October 28, 2021:
 - Figured out how to visualize the tree.
 - Problem now is, why do I get 100% accuracy???